aFarkas/lazysizes/plugins/parent-fit/README.md

 ## Usage

 For this to work properly the physical aspect-ratio of the image candidates need to be calculable.
 To do so either a `data-aspectratio` attribute has to be provided on the `source`/`img` element(s) or at least one of the image candidates inside the ``srcset`` attribute also need to include a **h** (height) descriptor.
-(MS Edge has problems to read image candidates using the h descrptor, which is fixed by the [respimg polyfill](../respimg))
+(MS Edge has problems to read image candidates using the h descriptor, which is fixed by the [respimg polyfill](../respimg))

 ### object-fit: contain|cover usage